sebfisch/java-data/content/docs/features/switchpatterns.md

 Note that there are two cases for present values.
 The first one uses a guarded pattern, which combines a pattern with a boolean expression.
-The condition is only evaluated if the pattern to the left of `&&` matches.
+The condition is only evaluated if the pattern to the left of the keyword `when` matches.
 Consequently, the pattern variable `self` is in scope in the condition as well as in the right hand side of the `case` branch.
 The pattern in the second `case` branch for present values is not guarded.